forcesunseen/llm-hackers-handbook/src/handbook.md

     * which lacked outdoor parking
     * which lacked enough tables

 ...etc.
-Enumerating these things is a challenge, but making them actionable by automation requires classification *anyways*.
+Enumerating these things is a challenge, but making them actionable by automation requires classification *regardless*.

 There are two obvious methods of classification: [ML Classifiers](handbook#ml-classifiers) or simple(r) regular expressions.
 Both have non-zero false positive and false negative classifications.